vitejs/vite/docs/guide/api-plugin.md

 - [`load`](https://rollupjs.org/plugin-development/#load)
 - [`transform`](https://rollupjs.org/plugin-development/#transform)

-They also have an extended `options` parameter with additional Vite-specific properties.
+These hooks also have an extended `options` parameter with additional Vite-specific properties.
 You can read more in the [SSR documentation](/guide/ssr#ssr-specific-plugin-logic).

+Some `resolveId` calls' `importer` value may be an absolute path for a generic `index.html` at root as it's not always possible to derive the actual importer due to Vite's unbundled dev server pattern.
+For imports handled within Vite's resolve pipeline, the importer can be tracked during the import analysis phase, providing the correct `importer` value.

 The following hooks are called when the server is closed: